Learn how to perform noise analysis on any op amp electronic circuit including inverting, non-inverting and differential op amps.

 Shot noise occurs whenever an electric charge crosses over a barrier like a PN junction.
-This event causes a current pulse which can be measured with its mean-square variation as shown below:
+Thus, this event causes a current pulse which can be measured with its mean-square variation as shown below:

 Noise Characteristics Covered

-This app note also dives into the details of noise characteristics.
+Note that this app also dives into the details of noise characteristics.
 For example, noise spectra defines how noise is spread over the frequency spectrum based on voltage power density and noise power density.
 To calculate the noise spectra of flicker noise, you can use the following equation:

-Other noise characteristics covered in this app note includes:
+Other noise characteristics covered in this app note include:

 - Multiple noise sources